GiannisArk/USENIX24_DataSafety/README.md

 * **dataset/**

-  Contains six csv datasets of apps with discrepancies across 3 time periods (March '23, June '23, September '23) in both the DataCollected section and DataShared section, including functions, piis, and the corresponding
+  Contains six csv datasets of apps with discrepancies across 3 time periods (March '23, June '23, September '23) in both the DataCollected section and DataShared section, including functions, PIIS, and the corresponding
   Data Safety labels that the apps collect/share but do not disclose in the Data Safety section.
-Also, it includes two files of the Google apps with discrepancies.
+Also, it includes two files listing Google apps with discrepancies.

 * **DataSafety_labelling.csv**